aisutd/org-site/README.md

 and greater interest in, artificial intelligence within the UT Dallas and local communities.

 ## License
-This website uses the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme, which is released under the MIT license.
+This website uses the [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes/) theme and [Bootstrap](http://getbootstrap.com/), which are released under the MIT license.